-There are a number of cases which undergo review by USAPDA staff, either as mandated by regulation, at the direction of USAPDA's Commander, or as part of the DoD DES Quality Assurance Program.
-These reviews include all cases in which the soldier non-concurs with the final PEB finding and submits a statement of rebuttal.
-As a result of the USAPDA review, one of four things may occur:
+There are a number of cases which undergo review by the HQ, USAPDA staff, either as mandated by regulation, at the direction of Commanding General, or as part of the DoD DES Quality Assurance Program.
+These reviews include all cases which the soldier non-concurs with the final PEB finding and submits a statement of rebuttal.
+As a result of the HQ, USAPDA review, one of four things may occur:

 - 1) Agree with the PEB's findings and forward the case for administrative processing; - 2) Return the case to the PEB for reconsideration; - 3) Make administrative corrections to the PEB's findings.
 In essence, administrative corrections are those which DO NOT affect the soldier's ratings, disposition, or benefits.
-(These are corrections of typos or other errors, and after the corrections are made, the case is forwarded for administrative processing); - 4) Modify the PEB's findings.
+These are corrections concerning grammar or other typographical errors, and after the corrections are made, the case is forwarded for administrative processing; - 4) Modify the PEB's findings.
 Modifications are changes to the PEB's findings which do affect the soldier's ratings, disposition, and/or benefits.
 They may positively or negatively affect the soldier's final findings.
-The Commanding General of the USAPDA is the approval authority for any modification of PEB findings unless the decision is reserved for higher authority.
+The Commanding General, USAPDA, is the approval authority for any modification of PEB findings unless the decision is reserved for a higher authority.
 A soldier who has not previously had a Formal PEB may demand or request as applicable a FPEB if they non-concur with the modification.

-When the last adjudicative action is a USAPDA modification of the PEB findings, and the soldier non-concurs and submits a rebuttal, their case is referred to the U.S. Army Physical Disability Appeals Board (APDAB) for final determination.
+When the last adjudicative action is a HQ, USAPDA modification of the PEB findings, and a soldier non-concurs and submits a rebuttal, their case is referred to the U.S. Army Physical Disability Appeal Board (APDAB) for final determination.

-The USAPDA oversees and executes the final actions required for the soldier's separation.
-For regular Army and Active Guard Reserve soldiers, the USAPDA transmits the required data to complete the orders process to the Transitions Processing Center (TRANSPROC).
-It is the purview of the installation commander, through the transition point, to establish a separation date within 90 days of USAPDA's completion of case processing.
-For Reserve Component soldiers, the Command produces (publishes) the orders within 90 days.
-In both cases, they forward a copy of the orders along a cover memorandum to the Defense Finance and Accounting Service so that compensation will begin at the time of separation from service; and they produce the official retirement certificate and mail it and the orders to the soldier.
-The Agency is also responsible for maintaining the TDRL and initiating the TDRL reevaluation process.
+HQ, USAPDA oversees and executes the final actions required for the soldier's separation.
+For regular Army and Active Guard Reserve soldiers, HQ, USAPDA transmits the required disability separation data to complete the orders and DD214 process to the respective CONUS/OCONUS Transition Center (TC) via the installation Transition Processing (TRANSPROC) module.
+It is the purview of the installation commander, through the TC, to establish a separation date within 90 days of USAPDA's case approval and installation notification.
+Current Army policy (AR 635-8, Chapter 6) requires publication of disability separation/retirement orders to occur within 7 workdays from the date of initial USAPDA disability separation notification.
+The disability separation/retirement orders issuing authority for ARNG and USAR IDES Soldiers not on active duty is HQ, USAPDA.
+The component separation/discharge should occur within 30 days after publication of these orders.
+In both cases, a copy of the orders along with a cover memorandum are forwarded to the Defense Finance and Accounting Service (DFAS) by HQ, USAPDA or the installation TC (active duty), so that compensation will begin at the time of separation from service.
+Official retirement certificates are published by the installation TC or HQ, USAPDA (ARNG and USAR Soldiers not on active-duty) and mailed to the soldier's address after separation.